-If you upgrading your Profile system software, you must update the microcode on all your PFC 500 Fibre Channel RAID chassis.
+If you upgrading your Profile system software, you must update the microcode on all your PFC 500 Fibre Channel RAID chassis after you install Profile XP System Software 4.0.16 (See "Software installation" on page 15.)
 This will allow to you take advantage of all of the RAID enhancements and benefit from improved reliability.

-To update your PFC 500 Fibre Channel RAID microcode:
+To update your PFC500 Fibre Channel RAID microcode:

 - 1. Start Configuration Manager and choose File System. - 2.
 Click Next twice to open the third page, Disk Utility. - 3.
-In the Disk Utility Page 3 of 3, browse for the latest RAID microcode file in the \RAID_Firmware directory on the CD-ROM.
+In the Disk Utility Page 3 of 3, browse for the latest RAID microcode file in the c:\Profile\microcode directory on the system drive.
 Select the .bin file with the highest "flare" or "prom" version number.
 For example, flare32104prom202.bin is more recent than flare32103prom202.bin and flare32103prom203.bin is more recent than flare32103prom202.bin. - 4.
 Click Finish and wait for the microcode to load.

 - 5. When the loading is completed, shut down and turn off the power to the Profile XP system and to all attached PFC 500 Fibre channel RAID chassis.
 Failure to shut down the RAID units will prevent the new microcode from taking effect. - 6.
-Turn on the power to all the RAID chassis, wait two to three minutes, then turn on the Profile XP system.
+Turn on the power to all the RAID chassis, wait four minutes to allow the new code to be loaded onto the controller, then turn on the Profile XP system.